Eight ways to lower the risk with mergers and acquisitions

 You are in safe hands

-Jeremy is also author of ‘Reinventing Management Thinking; using science to liberate the human spirit’.
-This groundbreaking management manual focuses on the role stress plays in reducing productivity and profits in the workplace.
+Jeremy Old is also author of ‘Reinventing Management Thinking; using science to liberate the human spirit’.
+This groundbreaking management manual focuses on the role conventional management plays in hampering productivity and profits in the workplace.